materiom/materpyom/README.md

 # Install

-Go to this folder and use `pip install -e .` to intall and developer version
+Go to this folder and use `pip install -e .` to install and developer version

 Note you need to set then following envrionmental variables
 - `MATERIOM_USER`